blaenk/site/input/notes/clojure.markdown

 packaging  type of artifact (jar) version    version string

-A project defines its own coordinates in a Maven `pom.xml`{.path} or Leiningen `project.cjl`{.path} file.
-The `pom.xml`{.path} file can be uploaded to a Maven repository in order to make it available to others.
+A project defines its own coordinates in a Maven <span class="path">pom.xml</span> or Leiningen <span class="path">project.cjl</span> file.
+The <span class="path">pom.xml</span> file can be uploaded to a Maven repository in order to make it available to others.
 The most popular Maven repositories consist of Maven central and, for Clojure, [clojars.org](http://clojars.org).

 Dependencies can be expressed by specifying the versions that are required.
 There are snapshot and release version types, where snapshot versions are tracked "bleeding edge" releases suffixed with `-SNAPSHOT` and release versions are frozen releases that may follow [semantic versioning practices].